sergio-gimenez/python-scaffolding/README.md

 ### Source

 The `src` directory is where the code is stored.

+### API

 I usually end having to expose and API, so I created an `api.py` and `api_schema.py` to store the API code.
 The `api.py` file is where the API is defined, and the `api_schema.py` is where the API schema is defined.
 I always use [FastAPI](https://fastapi.tiangolo.com/) to create the API: it is super simple, they have great documentation and my favorite thing, it generates a swagger documentation with 0 effort.

+To run the API, just make sure you answer `"y"` to the question `Do you want to run the API?` when you run the `./deploy/venv.sh` script.
+Then, you can run the API by `uvicorn src.api:app --reload` and access it in `http://localhost:8000/docs` URL (URL by default).

+For more info, check the [FastAPI documentation](https://fastapi.tiangolo.com/).
+It's simple, complete and easy to follow.